Notice of Annual General Meeting in Enea AB (publ)

 The board’s proposal for resolution on approval of remuneration report (item 14)

-The board’s proposal regarding authorization for the board to acquire and transfer own shares (item 15)
+The board’s proposal regarding authorization for the board to acquire and transfer own ordinary shares (item 15)

-The purpose of the authorizations above to acquire and transfer shares is to continuously be able to adjust the capital structure of the Company to the capital needs of the Company, to enable financing, in whole or in part, in connection with acquisitions of businesses and for financing and/or securing delivery of shares in long-term incentive programs previously adopted by the AGM.
+The purpose of the authorizations above to acquire and transfer ordinary shares, including any deviation from the shareholders’ preferential rights in connection with transfer, is to continuously be able to adjust the capital structure of the Company to the capital needs of the Company, to enable financing, in whole or in part, in connection with acquisitions of businesses and for financing and/or securing delivery of ordinary shares in long-term incentive programs previously adopted by the AGM.

 Resolution on this item on the agenda has to be supported by shareholders representing at least two-thirds of the votes cast as well as of all shares represented at the AGM.